Vanilla Ice: Personal life

 Vanilla Ice dated Madonna for eight months in 1991–1992.
-Ice married Laura Giaritta in 1997; they have two daughters, Dusti Rain (born 1998) and KeeLee Breeze (born 2000).
-Ice describes himself as a "Juggalo", a fan of Psychopathic Records hip hop groups.
+Ice married Laura Giaritta in 1997.
+They filed for divorce in 2016; the divorce was finalized in 2019.
+They have two daughters, Dusti Rain (born 1997) and KeeLee Breeze (born 2000).
+Vanilla Ice has a third daughter, born in 2018.

+Ice describes himself as a "Juggalo", a fan of Psychopathic Records hip-hop groups.
 By 2012, Ice was a vegetarian for six years.

 In 2013, Ice stated that he has Choctaw heritage through his maternal grandmother.
 In 2015, after Ice repeated his claim of Choctaw identity in response to criticisms of Native American portrayals in The Ridiculous 6, Choctaw genealogists researched his family tree, finding his maternal genealogy to be mostly German, with no Choctaw ancestry possible.
 Ice responded via Twitter that "I'm not going to pretend I'm Indian, just because I have Indian blood.
 Sorry for any disrespect[;] to me Indians are American royalty."

-In 2016, Ice's wife filed for divorce, saying that the marriage was "irretrievably broken."
-In 2018, he welcomed his third daughter.
+He stated that he is politically neutral: "I would never try and comment on how to run a country.
+I'm neutral.
+I don't do anything.
+I stay in my lane if that makes any sense".